A daytime soul radio DJ turns into a one-man kung-fu fighting investigative wrecking crew.

-far-off signals from far-out cinema
+Faraway signals from way-out cinema

 A pair of neighboring apartment dwellers must contend with police, jealous lovers, and highway traffic in the Spanish countryside to hide an awful crime.